cde-ev/cdedb2/doc/source/Specification.rst

 * Bouncing emails currently land at verwaltung@cde-ev.de -- it's somewhat questionable whether this is the corret place.
 (And there seem to be a lot of them.)
-* The field 'organizer' of an event should have a restricted range of values.
-TODO poke the Verwaltung to decide which.
 * The page 'Veranstaltungsdownloads' in v1 is currently used solely for the MultiAka.
 It can be replaced by the possibility to query for multiple events at once in the search.